 In a remote usability study, ultra-clear communication is important.
 A mis-phrased task can create stress for the participant, diminishing their ability to complete the task and compromising the value of your research.

-While you watch the dry run video, focus on how the participant reads the tasks and instructions.
+While you watch the video, focus on how the participant reads the tasks and instructions.

 - Do they understand all the terminology used?